Updated July 18, 2023

 Conclusion – XHTML vs HTML5

-This has been a guide to Differences Between XHTML vs HTML5, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
+This has been a guide to the Differences Between XHTML vs HTML5, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
 You may also look at the following articles to learn more –